Evrytania: Transport

-The Greek National Road 38 from Agrinio to Lamia passes through the southern part of Evrytania and the town Karpenisi.
-On the border with Phthiotis, the GR-38 passes through the 1.4 km-long Tymfristos Tunnel since 2004.
+The EO38, which runs between Agrinio/Thermo and Lamia, is the only national road in Evrytania: it passes through the middle of the regional unit, via the town of Karpenisi.
+On the border with Phthiotis, the EO38 passes through the 1.4 km-long Tymfristos Tunnel since 2004.

 History

 Evrytania dates to ancient times, the area was first settled around 6000 to 5000 BC.
-In classical antiquity, the Greek Eurytanes (Ευρυτάνες), an Aetolian tribe, resided in the region.
-In the 2nd century BC it fell into Roman hands after the fall of the Aetolian League, and became part of the Roman province of Macedonia.
-At the division of the Roman Empire in the 3rd century it joined the eastern part, also known as the Byzantine Empire.
-In the aftermath of the Fourth Crusade in 1204 it became part of the Despotate of Epirus, which was conquered by the Ottoman Empire around 1450.
-Unlike other parts of Greece at the time, while the eastern and the southern parts were definitively ruled by the Ottomans, the area around Agrafa managed to sustain complete autonomy due to the difficulties experienced in conquest of the region.
-After 400 years, Evrytania finally became part of Greece following the Greek War of Independence.
-As in all of Greece, the area was affected by World War II, and later the Greek Civil War.
-Peace finally returned to Evrytania at the end of the 1940s and its economy expanded, though there was significant migration from the villages to cities.
+In classical antiquity, the Aetolian tribe of Eurytanes (Ευρυτάνες) resided in the region.
+In the 2nd century BC Evrytania and the rest of the Aetolian League fell into Roman hands.
+After the final division of the Roman Empire in the 4th century, it remained part of the Byzantine Empire.
+In the aftermath of the Fourth Crusade in 1204 it became part of the Despotate of Epirus.

+It was conquered by the Ottoman Empire in the 15th century.
+Unlike other parts of Greece at the time, while the eastern and the southern parts were definitively ruled by the Ottomans, the area around Agrafa managed to sustain complete autonomy due to the difficulties experienced in conquest of the region and was the homeland of famous klephts, like Katsantonis.
+In early 19th century, Evrytania, as the rest of Central Greece, became part of the kingdom of Greece after the Greek War of Independence.
+As the rest of Greece, the area was affected by World War II, taking part in the Greek resistance, and later by the Greek Civil War.
+Peace returned to Evrytania at the end of the 1940s and its economy expanded, though there was significant migration from the villages to cities.